 Metal: You are probably familiar with a metal nail file — after all, they are almost always in at-home manicure kits.
 However, just because it comes in the kit doesn’t mean you should use it.
 “The stainless-steel nail file is probably the most harmful to your [natural] nails,” says Mahalli.
 “Due to the fact that stainless steel nail files grind down on the nails, they can sometimes take off more than you intended.
 This means that the tip of your nail is sometimes left open, which means your nail is now susceptible to breakage,” she adds.
 “Additionally, metal nail files accumulate debris and dirt between the ‘teeth’ which can mean that your now open tip can gather bacteria which weaken the nails further.”
 If you have an artificial manicure — aka, go for acrylic, gel, dipped powder or extensions — you can use this file to shape your nails.

 Breaking Down Grit

 In addition to the types of nail files, there are also types of grit.
 Just like the file type, the grit number is usually labeled for your convenience.
+Understanding which grit type you need to use is imperative to learning how to file your nails correctly.
 Extra course grit is typically less than 100, coarse is 100, medium is 200, fine is between 300 and 600 grit, and extra fine is 1000.

 Extra Coarse: As you can probably guess by the types of nail files used, an extra coarse file packs a punch of durability.
 Because of that, this type of file should be reserved for “acrylic, UV gel, hard gel, dipped powder, and extensions,” explains Molly Romah, a nail artist at Chillhouse in New York City.